 Majestic Textiles ltd started in 1996 out of frustration in the search to find beautiful and different fabrics.
 This pushed her to create a company producing organic ‘peace’ silks.
 This type of silk was rarely heard of, making it very difficult to promote.
 Majestic Textiles brought new ideas and fabrics to the textile industry.
 It was doing something new: it was offering its customers the chance to purchase something unique.
 The company stocks fabrics in their natural, boiled off (BO) state.
 These plain silks are then used as canvasses, upon which unique hand-painted or embroidered designs are created according to the wishes of the individual customer.
-The company purchased a field in Hertfordshire, UK, in 2011 to grow Mulberry trees.
-Leaves from these organically grown trees are used to feed the silkworms, which then provide the organic silk cocoons.
-This process was monitored by the Soil Association, which awarded us the certification for Organic Silk in 2014.
+The company purchased Land in Hertfordshire, in 2011 to grow Mulberry trees.
+Our land has undergone the conversion process and the land and trees are fully converted with organic status, the leaves from these organically grown trees are used to feed the silkworms, which then provide the silk cocoons, the silk threat is extracted from the cocoons and used to weave our 100% organic silk fabrics..